Update to admittance/check-out

 Effective immediately, we will no longer accept cash or cheques.
 We will continue to accept Visa & Mastercard.
 We will also take e-transfers at firstname.lastname@example.org There is no password required.
 Payment is deposited directly into our account.

 Our goal is to keep our essential services available to our community and to be there for you and your pets.
-Thank you for your cooperation and for doing your part in helping to keep pets and people safe, and please don’t hesitate to call with questions.
+Thank you for your cooperation and for doing your part in helping to keep pets and people safe, and please don’t hesitate to call with questions, or better yet – chat us on our app.
 We anticipate our phone lines will be busier than usual, and therefore, we appreciate your patience!

 As the COVID-19 situation continues to evolve, we will adapt and change.
 We are committed to providing you with the latest information as soon as possible so that you can make the best decisions for your pet’s healthcare.